 Regarding cost, you can get perfectly reasonable telescopes for around £200, with simple but nevertheless usable telescopes costing even less.
-But if you want the computerised versions then you need to start at around £400.
+But if you want the computerised and motorised versions then you need to start at around £400.
 A lot of people these days want to be able to take photos through their telescopes, but do bear in mind that while snapshots of bright objects such as the Moon are quite easy with most telescopes, photos of nebulae, galaxies and other deep-sky objects are much more difficult.
 In particular, the drive systems that keep an object in view are not good enough for long exposure times.
 If you want to go down this route, be prepared for a significant outlay, of the order of £1000, for decent results.

 We have a video explaining in greater detail the choice between refractors and reflectors.